TheOdinProject/curriculum/ruby/basic_ruby/arrays.md

 mixed_array = [1, "word"]
 ```

-Both arrays have five elements separated by commas.
+The first two arrays have five elements separated by commas.
 The first array contains integers, while the second array contains strings.
+The third array shows that it's possible to have an array containing multiple types (Integer and string in this case)

 Arrays are commonly created with an **array literal**, which is a special syntax used to create instances of an array object.
 To create a new array using an array literal, use square brackets (`[]`).